mhyllander/rpi_panasonic_inverter_rc/README.md

 Data is stored in an SQLite database, which is shared between `paninv_controller` and `paninv_rc`.

 There is currently no web interface to manage jobs.
 They can be uploaded to the database from a JSON file using the command line.
+However, jobs are grouped into job sets, and there is now a simple web interface to activate or deactivate job sets.

 ## Documentation